Home › Blog › Intercept Surveys 101: Everything You Need to Know

 • On a scale of 0-10, how likely are you to recommend our brand/product/service to your friends and family?

-Know Your Customer Contextually With Intercept Surveys
+Know Your Customers Contextually With Intercept Surveys

 Getting to know your customers is the first step in building a strong connection, and intercept surveys take this to the next level.
 Unlike regular surveys, intercept surveys let businesses collect feedback and understand what customers experience at every step.